lazeroffmichael/ticktick-py/docs/index.md

     - Create tags with parameters that are not usually allowed: `\\ / " # : * ? < > | Space`
  - [Projects](usage/projects.md)
     - Batch create, update, and delete 'lists' (projects)
-    - Move all tasks in a list easily to another list.
+    - Move all tasks in a project easily to another project
+    - Get all the tasks in a project

 ##Installation